 Vulnerable citizens who seek official health advice are shown to be suffering sensitive personal data leakage.
 Their behaviour on these sites can be used to infer sensitive facts about their health condition and life situation.
 This data will be processed and often resold by the ad tech industry, and is likely to be used to target ads, and potentially affect economic outcomes, such as insurance risk scores.

-The Prototype Fund on considerations of moving some parts of their operations to ever more use of open source software (specifically: self-hosting their e-mail newsletter):
+The Prototype Fund on considerations href of moving some parts of their operations to ever more use of open source software (specifically: self-hosting their e-mail newsletter):

 Not always is moving to an open source solution the only sensible way.
 Sensitive data on your own server with an unaudited application is not necessarily the best idea.
 Open source applications are not automatically more secure.
 This is why it is important to weigh up the advantages and disadvantages of each step, especially in the area of privacy vs. data security.
 Sometimes an existing service may also be the better solution in the interests of those affected; open source as an end in itself is not sufficient motivation. [translation: DeepL, edited]